davepinch/pinchy.cc/_luna-crash/2022-05-18-south-korea-investigation-team-revived.md

 ---
 title: "Yeouido Grim Reaper"
+tags:
+  - Han Dong-hoon
 ---

 ## May 18, 2022

-In his first speech, South Korean Minister of Justice Han Dong-hoon announces the revival of the Financial and Securities Crime Joint Investigation Team.
+In his first speech, South Korean Minister of Justice [Han Dong-hoon]({% link _topics/han-dong-hoon.md %}) announces the revival of the Financial and Securities Crime Joint Investigation Team.
 Its first investigation will be the Terra Luna case.

 ## References